pprds-public/.github/profile/README.md

 #### Helping businesses turn complex requirements and legacy systems into scalable, intelligent, and future-ready solutions.

-PPRD Systems LLC combines established and emerging technologies with cross-industry expertise to enable businesses to overcome complex requirements and challenges, adapt to change, seize opportunities for growth, and achieving success today while building the foundation that shapes the future.
+PPRD Systems LLC combines established and emerging technologies with cross-industry expertise to enable businesses overcome complex requirements and challenges, adapt to change, seize opportunities for growth, and achieving success today while building the foundation that shapes the future.

 ### What we do: